 You will board a Shinkansen train at Hiroshima Station and head east to Kyoto.
 Journey time is around 2 hours.

-Today Nara retains many dramatic sights as reminders of its former power and influence.
-The daibutsu or big Buddha is hugely impressive as is the huge wooden structure which houses it, to this day, the world's largest wooden building despite the current structure being a third smaller than the original.
-The myriad of shrines and temples are all set against the backdrop of the low lying mountains and in the midst of Nara park which is famously home to a vast population of pesky deer who given half a chance, will munch on your guide books, umbrellas, scarves, and about anything else they can get their noses into!
-You can also buy official deer cookies to feed them with but do so at your own peril!
+Today, Nara retains many dramatic attractions as reminders of its former power and influence.
+The huge wooden structure that houses the Big Buddha, is the world's largest wooden building, despite the current structure being even a third smaller than the original!
+The myriad of shrines and temples are set against a beautiful backdrop of low lying mountains.
+In the midst of the Nara Park, which is famously home to a vast population of pesky deer, you will find these furry friends wandering about town, completely unfazed by tourists.
+Although given the chance, they will gladly munch on anything can get their noses into, so beware!
+Trains run regularly between Kyoto and Nara starting shortly after 5:00 AM and continuing until late in the evening.